 Often referred to as ‘The land of Snow’, Himachal Pradesh is breathtakingly photogenic.
 The mountainous landscape of this northern state is made up of series of valleys and snow-capped peaks.
-Some of the ace hill stations are situated here in Himachal.
+Some of the ace hill stations are situated here in tourist places in Himachal.
 Undoubtedly, Himachal Pradesh rules the heart of every ardent traveler.
 Best places to visit in Himachal Pradesh.

-The Himachal based hill stations not only provide an eye-pleasing view but also an array of intriguing stuff like an adventure; beautiful sunset points and nearby cafes; street shopping and lastly, a comfortable stay.
+The himachal pradesh tourist places not only provide an eye-pleasing view but also an array of intriguing stuff like an adventure, beautiful sunset points and nearby cafes, street shopping and lastly, a comfortable stay.
 All these vivid features make Himachal the darling of every traveler.

 - 1. Shimla

 - 7. Solan

 - 8. Kufri

 - 11. Kasol

 - 13. Solang Valley